Battling Seasickness: A Sailor's Survival Guide

 Understanding Seasickness

 So, what exactly is seasickness?
-Well, it's that not-so-fun feeling you get when your brain and body can't quite agree on what's happening.
-Your inner ears sense motion, but your eyes don't see any movement, leading to a whole lot of discomfort with severe nausea being the worst part of it.
+Let's say it's that "not-so-fun" feeling you get when your brain and body can't quite agree on what's happening.
+Your inner ears sense motion, but your eyes don't see any movement, leading to a lot of discomfort, with severe nausea being the worst part of it.
+In some cases, this can result in persistent vomiting, which not only leaves you feeling drained but can also lead to dehydration if not managed properly.

 Seasickness hits some people harder than others, and there's no one-size-fits-all explanation.
-It's all about how our brains process sensory information.
-But hey, whether you're a seasoned sailor or a newbie on the water, we've all felt the effects at some point.
+It's all about how our brains process sensory information and it can hit seasoned sailors as much as newbies on the water - I think most of us have felt the effects at some point (more or less severe 🤢).
+It seems the waves don’t discriminate when it comes to turning your stomach upside down. 😂

 My Personal Journey